hathibelagal-dev/instantpolyglot/docs/eng/Lojban.md

 Example:
 **mi klama lo zarci .i to ku'i mi na djica toi .i mi bilga** I go-to the market.
 (But I not want).
 I am-obliged.
-"I go to the market.
-(However, I don't want to.)
-I have to."
+“I go to the market.
+(However, I don’t want to.)
+I have to.”

 ### Evidentials